dd86k/WinYourDesktop/README.md

 # Installing (source)

-You will need at least Visual Studio 2015 or a recent version of Xamarin Studio (with some tweaks in the project file).
+You will need at least Visual Studio 2015 or a recent version of Xamarin Studio (you will likely need to do some tweaks in the project file).

-Please note that I'm writing C# 6.0 on .NET 4.0.
+Please note that I'm writing C# 6.0 for .NET 4.0.

 ---

-Also you might want to turn off the signed assembly option.
+Also you _might_ want to turn off the signed assembly option.
 To do that, you need to:

 1. Double click on the __Properties__ item in the Solution Explorer (or right click WinYourDesktop, Properties).

 2. Go down to __Signature__.

 3. Uncheck __Sign ClickOnce manifests__ and __Sign Assembly__ items.

+# Ideas?

+Just toss them in the ticket system ("Issues")!

 # FAQ